jotron/hybrid-vector-search/README.md

 # hybrid-vector-search

-To execute the cpp baseline on the dummy dataset execute
+To execute the cpp baseline on the dummy dataset execute.
 ```
 mkdir cpp/build
 cd cpp/build